-S ubject Matter Response & Action Plan Target timeline 1 Child Labour Wilmar adheres to a strict No Child Labour policy.
+Su ubject Matter Response & Action Plan Target timeline 1 Child Labour Wilmar adheres to a strict No Child Labour policy.
 We do not employ anyone under the age of 18.
 Workers are also not allowed to bring their children to work with them.
 In the plantation environment - with thousands of hectares of open access, it can be difficult to ensure total control of children's presence in the workplace.
 To this end, the estate managers have now been made directly responsible if breaches to this rule are found, with a direct impact on their key performance indicators (KPIs).
 Recent external assessments found no evidence that Wilmar was employing child labour.
 Checks conducted by independent interviews with teachers in the nearby schools comparing Wilmar's census data, and school attendance records found that 327 children were attending school daily, and that the few who were not accounted for, were not likely to be missing school to work with their parents.
-Interviews by independent assessors with the union representatives also indicated that children were not present on the plantation to help their parents, and that the rule that children were not present on the plantation to help their parents, and that the rule that children cannot accompany parents is well understood by workers.
+Interviews by independent assessors with the union representatives also indicated that children were not present on the plantation to help their parents, and that the rule that children cannot accompany parents is well understood by workers.
 We recognise that in the case of PT Perkebunan Milano (PT PM) and PT Daya Labuhan Indah (PT DLI), there were instances where children were not being sent to school.
-An internal investigation found that 36 out of a total of 1,391 children (about 0.03%) residing in the two estates were of school-going age (up to 18 years old) but did not attend school.
-SELDALN BATANG SAPONGOL MARBAU CABANC DUA WONOSANI SELDERAS 2 children: 15 years old 9 children: 15 years old 2 children: 15 years old 4 children: 15 years old 4 child 2 children:14 years old 4 children:12 years old 4 children:12 years old 5 children:10 years old 2 children:13 years old
+An internal investigation found that 36 out of a total of 1,391 children (about 2.6%) residing in the two estates were of school-going age (up to 18 years old) but did not attend school.
+The most common reason cited was that the children did not want to attend school.

+SEI DAUN BATANG SAPONGGOL MARBAU 2 Children : 15 years old 6 Children : 18 years old 2 Children : 15 years old 2 Children : 14 years old CABANG DUA WONOSARI SEI DERAS 2 Children - 1E veges old 3 Children : 15 years old 4 Children : 15 years old 2 Children : 15 years old o onnaren 120 jears ora 2 Children : 15 years old 4 Children : 12 years old